 - Check the airflow at the vent and inspect the air filters

 - Lift the front hood of the aircon and see if the evaporator is dirty, or is having ice formation

 - Check how much water is being discharged from the drain pipe.

-Based on these conditions, you may figure out what is the cause.
+Based on these conditions, you may figure out what is the reason of water leaking in your home.
 Cleaning the filter is the only thing you can do yourself.
 A professional aircon technician can do the other fixes.

-To prevent problems like this, it is recommended that you get your aircon installed professionally.
+To prevent problems like this, it is recommended that you get your aircon serviced professionally.
 Book the services of a competent aircon servicing company so that you can remain worry-free.
-MCL Air Conditioning is a company that provides quality installation, aircon servicing, aircon repair solutions at competitive prices in Singapore.
-MCL air conditioning serves in all areas of Singapore.
+MCL Aircon provides quality installation, aircon servicing, aircon repair solutions at competitive prices in Singapore.
+MCL Aircon serves in all areas of Singapore.
 The staff is well-trained professionals who perform a quality job every time.
-MCL is reliable aircon servicing company in Singapore providing 24 7 booking service.
+MCL Aircon is reliable aircon servicing company in Singapore providing 24 7 booking service.